fewprojects/alwritey/README.md

 # alwritey.css

-It is a mini css file that will give help you to maintain fluid typography and for your text based website.
+A mini CSS file that will do the magic of fluid typography for your website

 ## demo
 To see live example of fluid typography, [click here]()